 In an effort to mitigate the potential financial impact as a result of the COVID-19 outbreak, and in order to ensure its continued ability to pay employees, the Station applied for and received \$363,042 in March 2021 in loan assistance through the PPP administered by the SBA as part of the "CARES Act."
-Subsequent to year end, in September 2021, the PPP note payable was forgiven in full.
+Full forgiveness of the loan was granted in September 2021 and is reflected in the statements of activities as gain on extinguishment of debt for the year ended June 30, 2022.
 Additional information regarding this loan is provided in Note 7.